-In rare circumstances when painted walls are not appropriate for display, we recommend using an archivally acceptable reversible procedure to cover them, one which will not damage the historic paint and not leave them for later generations to enjoy and study.
+Decorated plaster walls are a vulnerable part of completed structures.
+The paint decoration often extends to the woodwork.
+In rare circumstances when painted walls are not appropriate for display we recommend using an archivally-acceptable, reversible procedure to cover them, one which will not damage the historic paint and leave them for later generations to enjoy and study.

-· After cutting the pieces, lightly sand the edges to get rid of any furry roughness then prime BOTH sides with at least 1 coat of either Liquitex Gesso (available from an artist supply store) or a good quality 100% acrylic latex primer sealer paint (available from your local paint dealer).
-Let the painted surfaces cure ( reach their optimum hardness) for a minimum of 24 hours to up to a week, depending on the humidity in the air.
-During this curing process the gas evaporates from the acrylic paint.
+After fitting the pieces, lightly sand the edges to get rid of any furry roughness, then prime BOTH sides with at least 1 coat of either lLiquitex Gesso or 100% acrylic latex primer sealer paint.
+Let painted surfaces cure ( reach optimum hardness) for a minimum of 24 hours up to a week, depending on humidity in air.
+During curing process the gas evaporates from acrylic paint.

 The butted Masonite seams should be immediately wiped down with a damp cloth.
-If you use paintable elastic caulk (readily available at the local paint store) be sure it does not have silicone in it.
+If you use paintable elastic caulk, be sure it does not have silicone in it.
 Taping the seam would leave a bulge because the edges of the Masonite are not tapered.

-This relatively inexpensive procedure retains the wall murals for the historical record and for the next owners to enjoy if they so choose.
-By doing this, the artist’s intent, the history of the home and the paintings’ historical value to the town will be left intact.
+This relatively inexpensive procedure retains the wall murals for the historical record and for the next owners of to enjoy if they choose.
+By doing this the artist’s intent, the history of the home and the painting’s historical value to the town will be left in tact.
 The fact that the walls are documented in the library of the PWP will also allow future generations to enjoy them if desired.

 Removal of the walls, even if reinstalled into another house, removes them from their original context and will leave them in jeopardy if the next owner dislikes them.
 With an insecure future, the murals are subject to loss.